 This heightened awareness can lead to deeper understanding of the relationships between body and environment.
 My work uses the movement of body to understand industrial and ecological systems personally.
 I take up these systems and materials and live them, comprehending gravity, water, time, charcoal and clay kinesthetically.
-These engagements are accessible for the viewer through drawings, images, artifacts and video: records of interaction between environment and body.
+These engagements are ultimately a means of locating my place within the vast networks that form the world.

 — Bailey Arend